 Teaching and non-teaching staff can take advantage of the possibilities of the Erasmus +K1 action both for teaching assignments and training period or job shadowing.
 A number of Erasmus Mundus Action 2 partnerships offer scholarships until 2017.

-Doctoral candidates can apply also to a mobility to follow all or part of their doctoral studies abroad through the Marie Skolowska-Curie Actions under the Horizon 2020 programme.
+Doctoral applicants can apply also to mobility to follow all or part of their doctoral studies abroad through the Marie Sklodowska-Curie Actions under the Horizon 2020 programme.

 Other indirect ways of doing a mobility period can be through Erasmus Mundus Joint Master Degrees